Turboveja/php-fcm/README.md

 # Information
-This is a Fork which includes FCMController.
+This is a Fork (EdwinHoksberg/php-fcm) that includes FCMController.

 You can use the function sendNotification() to send a simple notification.